superherono/showcase-user-managment/README.md

-# User Management Plugin
+# User Management Codebase

-This plugin is designed to manage custom user data and integrates advanced features such as QR code generation using the WordPress platform.
-It leverages `ACF` hooks and custom database table manipulation for streamlined operations.
+This codebase is designed to demonstrate an advanced user management system in WordPress, integrating features such as custom user tables, authentication using cookies, and QR code generation.
+It is intended as an example of robust back-end development in WordPress, utilizing best practices for database interactions, security, and extendability.

 ## Features

-- **Custom User Management:** Save and manage user data in a custom database table.
-- **QR Code Generation:** Generate QR codes for user-specific data using the `Endroid QR Code` library.
-- **ACF Integration:** Automatically handle data submissions from ACF forms.

-## Installation

-1. Ensure WordPress is installed and configured.
-2. Upload the plugin files to the `wp-content/plugins/` directory.
-3. Activate the plugin from the WordPress dashboard.

-## Usage

-- **ACF Form Hook:** The plugin automatically processes `acf/save_post` actions for the `custom_post_type`.
-- **Database Table:** User data is stored in the `{wpdb_prefix}_custom_users` table.
-- **QR Code Path:** Generated QR codes are saved in the `wp-content/uploads/qrcodes/` directory.

-## Requirements

-- WordPress 5.0 or higher.
-- Advanced Custom Fields (ACF) plugin installed.
-- PHP 7.4 or higher.

-## Configuration

-- Customize the table name or post type in the `userManagment` class.
-- Ensure the uploads directory has write permissions for saving QR codes.

-## License

-This project is licensed under the MIT License.
+1. **Custom User Management**:
+   - Users are stored in a custom database table (`custom_users`).
+   - Includes functions to create, update, and delete users.

+2. **Email Notifications**:
+   - Automatically sends emails to users with credentials or recovery information.
+   - Tracks whether emails have been sent.

+3. **QR Code Generation**:
+   - Generates QR codes for invite-based authentication.
+   - QR codes are stored in the WordPress media library.

+4. **Advanced Authentication**:
+   - Implements cookie-based authentication with token expiration.
+   - Handles invite link authentication with expiration checks.

+5. **Integration with Advanced Custom Fields (ACF)**:
+   - Manages user data and settings using ACF fields.
+   - Automatically processes and synchronizes ACF-based user lists.

+6. **AJAX Support**:
+   - Includes AJAX handlers for user registration, login, and password recovery.

+## Prerequisites

+- **WordPress Environment**: Ensure WordPress is installed and configured.
+- **Advanced Custom Fields (ACF)**: Required for managing user data.
+- **PHP Extensions**: Ensure required PHP extensions, such as GD or Imagick for QR code generation, are installed.

+## How It Works

+### Core Functions

+1. **User Management**:
+   - `addUserToAllowedUsers`: Adds a user to the ACF-managed allowed users list.
+   - `removeUserFromCustomTable`: Deletes a user from the custom database table.

+2. **Email Notifications**:
+   - `sendEmailToUser`: Sends an email to the user with credentials or recovery details.
+   - `isEmailSent`: Checks if an email has already been sent to a user.
+   - `markEmailAsSent`: Marks a user's email as sent in the ACF field.

+3. **QR Code Generation**:
+   - `generateAndSaveQrCode`: Creates and stores a QR code for invite links.
+   - `addImageToMediaLibrary`: Adds generated QR code images to the WordPress media library.

+4. **Authentication**:
+   - `setAuthCookie`: Sets an authentication cookie for a user.
+   - `handleInviteIdAuth`: Handles authentication via invite links.

+5. **ACF Integration**:
+   - `processAllowedUsersForm`: Processes changes to the allowed users list.
+   - `processAllowedUsersInvite`: Processes changes to the invite-based user list.

+### Workflow

+1. **User Registration**:
+   - Users submit a registration form via AJAX.
+   - User data is validated and stored in the custom database table.
+   - Credentials are sent to the user via email.

+2. **Invite-Based Authentication**:
+   - An invite link with an ID is sent to the user.
+   - Upon clicking the link, a QR code is generated and authenticated.
+   - Users are redirected to the appropriate page upon successful authentication.

+3. **User Management with ACF**:
+   - Admins manage allowed users via the ACF options page.
+   - The system synchronizes ACF data with the custom database table.

+## Code Highlights

+- **Security**:
+  - Sanitization of user inputs.
+  - Prepared statements for database queries.
+  - Secure token generation for cookies and invite links.

+- **Extendability**:
+  - Modular design with reusable private methods.
+  - Easy integration with other plugins or custom themes.

+- **Error Handling**:
+  - Exceptions are logged for critical processes like QR code generation.

+## Notes

+- This code is intended for demonstration purposes and may require adjustments for production use.
+- Always test thoroughly in a staging environment before deploying.